jakeuribe/dex-lang/README.md

 BSD-3

-This is an early-stage research project, not an official Google product.
+This is an early-stage recovery of an open-source deprecated Google research project, I am in no way presently or formerly affiliated with Google.